The Giant’s Causeway Tour

 Read more about Giant’s Causeway Day Trip from Belfast

-Driving from Dublin to Giant’s Causeway
+Day Tour from Dublin to the Giant’s Causeway

 If you drive from Dublin Ireland it will take you around 3 hours to get to the Giant’s Causeway but you can also book many tours of the Causeway Coast from Dublin.

-Northern Ireland Highlights Day Trip Including Giant’s Causeway from Dublin
+A Northern Ireland Highlights Day Trip Including Giant’s Causeway from Dublin

 Explore Northern Ireland’s biggest draws—Belfast, Giant’s Causeway and the Carrick-a-Rede Rope Bridge—on a day trip from Dublin.
 In a traditional black cab in Belfast, you’ll explore sites of the capital’s conflicted history: the mural-strewn streets of the Falls and Shankill neighbourhoods and the Belfast Docks.
 Then course along the Antrim Coast to experience one of Ireland’s great geological marvels, the UNESCO–listed Giant’s Causeway, followed by a stop at the Carrick-a-Rede Rope Bridge.
 Marvel at the surrounding headlands that were also used as a filming location for many “Game of Thrones” scenes.
 Note: Carrick-a-Rede Rope Bridge is currently closed to the public.
 This stop is replaced by a visit to Dunluce Castle, the real-life House of Greyjoy from the “Game of Thrones”, until further notice.